merrcury/100-Days-Of-Code/docs/README.md

 **Today's Progress** : You complete what you start, completing the updation.

 **Thoughts** : I should follow style guidelines from now.

+## Day 12 : January 17, 2020

+**Today's Progress** : I resumed my work for HackerEarth Challenge.

+**Thoughts** : Tomorrow, I have an developing assignment & I'm looking forward to it.